 Do create a well-rounded rank and order list

-Speaking of creating your ranked residency program list, you should be pretty thorough.
+When it comes time to craft your ranked residency program list, be thorough.
 If you went to 12 interviews, for example, your list should probably include all 12 programs.
 The exception?
-If you really see yourself being miserable at a particular program.
-“You wouldn’t want to rank them, because you might get that spot,” Dr. Madden says.
+If you really see yourself being a poor fit for a particular program.
+“You wouldn’t want to rank them because you might get that spot,” Dr. Madden says.
 “The bottom line, however, is would you rather be there or not having any residency spot?”

 Don’t overthink your rankings